 Remember that heat put off by appliances can be very attractive to roaches.
 If you have a large number of roaches, you can often get a good number of them by vacuuming.
 Going through the vacuum will generally kill them, but dispose of the bag in outdoor trash right away when you’re done.

 One use for a spray, like Maggie’s Farm Ant & Roach Killer or Maggie’s Farm Home Bug Spray is to use it to “flush” them out of hiding places where you can then suck them up with the vacuum.
 NOTE: Don’t ever put spray down in the same area where you applied bait.
 The spray will repel the insects from the bait, making it ineffective.

 Dust is also great for long-lasting protection against roaches.
-Apply Maggie’s Farm Bed Bug Dust or Maggie’s Farm Spider and Insect Dust per the product label to hiding places such as under and behind appliances, in the space - “drawer well” - under the bottom drawer in cupboards, and in wall voids.
+Apply Maggie’s Farm Bed Bug Killer or Maggie’s Farm Spider & Insect Dust per the product label to hiding places such as under and behind appliances, in the space - “drawer well” - under the bottom drawer in cupboards, and in wall voids.

 Control Strategy For Outdoor Roaches

 For outdoor roach control, and to prevent roaches from trying to get inside your home, use Maggie’s Farm Yard Bug Spray to apply a barrier of protection around the perimeter of your home.

 Simply attach the sprayer to your garden hose and it automatically mixes with the concentrate when you turn the sprayer to “ON.”
 Just spray the lower portion of your home’s foundation (but not the siding), and along the ground next to the foundation around the perimeter to about 3 feet out.
 Make sure to spray mulch beds thoroughly where crawling insects like to hang out.